We may earn money or products from the companies mentioned in this post.

 Cover; bake at 350º for 30 minutes.
 Uncover; bake an additional 15 to 20 minutes or until heated through and vegetables are fork tender.

-*I have never made this recipe with fresh vegetables with fantastic results.* *Photo credit: Pillsbury.
+*I have made this recipe using fresh vegetables with fantastic results.* *Photo credit: Pillsbury.